tahamansoor/BMS/README.md

 ## BMS: Business Management System Backend

-This repository contains the backend for a Business Management System (BMS) built on Node.js, TypeScript, and Prisma with MySQL.
+This repository contains the backend for a Business Management System (BMS) built on Node.js, TypeScript, and Prisma with Postgres.

 **What it is:**